 Highly interactive, this 1.5-day module focuses on high-profile subjects such as CEO succession, executive compensation, talent management and crisis management.
 Case studies spark healthy dialogue.

 This experiential, 3-day module uses the Battle of Gettysburg and the leadership styles and choices of its leaders to explore current governance needs.
 The classroom/battlefield context provides powerful, lasting lessons.

 Financial Markets Overview

 This 2-day module deepens understanding of board fiduciary responsibilities by exploring capital/debt markets, the market impact on geo-political situations and global economics, and the parameters/advantages of Government-Sponsored Enterprise status.

-Lewis & Clark Experience
+Lewis & Clark Leadership Experience

+Directors explore the leadership skills necessary for effectively confronting an unknown future.
 Imagining a Different Future…Portaging into the Unknown…Creating a Lasting Legacy: these pivotal themes come alive in this 2.5-day module.
 Meriwether Lewis and William Clark’s 1803 trek into the uncharted West provides an optimal context for discovery.

 Click here for more information on the program.

 Sign Up for Our Newsletter for the Latest Articles, Insights & Events